March 10, 2023 - Andrew Mason

-For readers who do not know, two years ago Microsoft launched MSIX – a highly secure feature-packed, and useful new packaging format for application delivery.
+For readers who do not know, five years ago Microsoft launched MSIX – a highly secure feature-packed, and useful new packaging format for application delivery.
 MSIX is a very promising and very powerful application delivery format, far more secure and reliable than previous delivery platforms – a genuine step forward from its predecessors such as App-V, MSI, .appx (you can find more information here)

 Unfortunately, adoption hasn’t been as fast as we would have hoped because many users have found it difficult to create MSIX packages.
 Although many vendors offer useful tools, most users find migrating applications to MSIX to be both time-consuming and complex, and the enhanced security features of MSIX have made converting legacy applications to MSIX complicated.
 Microsoft is aware of this and have continually improved MSIX and is committed to continuing to do so in future versions.
 Nevertheless, at present most enterprises deem it not worth the effort.
 Microsoft has also reached out to the ISV providers and encouraged them to ship applications as MSIX packages (full disclosure, my employer offers a software solution that will convert applications to MSIX in bulk).

 This is the MSIX and MSIX app attach conundrum.
 It will be interesting to see how this challenge plays out.
 For the most updated statistics check out this report Tim Mangan recently released on his latest MSIX Report Card for 22H2